-What Merchants Should Know For Successful Chargeback Reversals
+What Businesses Should Know for Successful Chargeback Reversals

-In addition to how frustrating they can be, chargebacks are expensive: For every dollar in chargebacks, merchants lose $2.50 in time, fees, physical goods, and shipping costs.
-Chargebacks can also threaten a merchant’s relationship with payment processors if their chargeback rate is too high.
+In addition to how frustrating they can be, chargebacks are expensive: For every dollar in chargebacks, businesses lose $3.75 in time, fees, physical goods and shipping costs.
+Chargebacks can also threaten a business’s relationship with payment processors if their chargeback rate is too high.
 Simply put, too many chargebacks can cripple an ecommerce business.

-That’s why merchants need a chargeback reversals strategy that will help them secure more of their hard-earned revenue.
+That’s why businesses need a chargeback reversals strategy that will help them secure more of their hard-earned revenue.
 What should this strategy contain?
-A good start is to look at merchant best practices for winning chargeback disputes.
+A good start is to look at business best practices for winning chargeback disputes.

-Here are seven ways ecommerce merchants can increase their chances of winning chargeback reversals:
+Here are seven ways ecommerce businesses can increase their chances of winning chargeback reversals:

 1. Learn How Chargebacks Work